traxtar3/OrbitCalc/OrbitCalc_v0.0.9/README.md

 Tab3: Drift Rate to SMA calculates the Semi-Major Axis given a drift rate relative to GEO e.g( ~-1deg/day Eastward drift = SMA of 42242 km, 78 km below the GEO belt

-Tab1:Distance to Target calculates the minimum and maximum miss distance between 2 satellites given SMA, angular separation, and inclination

-Tab1: Drift Rate / delta-V calculates the optimum drift rate to arrive at target location calculates the delta-V required to achieve a given drift rate
+Tab4: Drift Rate / delta-V calculates the optimum drift rate to arrive at target location calculates the delta-V required to achieve a given drift rate

+Tab5:Distance to Target calculates the minimum and maximum miss distance between 2 satellites given SMA, angular separation, and inclination

-Tab1: Collision Probability Given 2 assets' position and covariance matrix (error ellipsoid), calculates 1,2, & 3 sigma probability of collision
+Tab6: Collision Probability Given 2 assets' position and covariance matrix (error ellipsoid), calculates 1,2, & 3 sigma probability of collision

+Tab7: TLE Tools: Input a TLE and it will output the Keplerian Elements or Line-of-sight angles from a given site as well as footprint latitude/longitude (note: requires PyEphem)

 Things TODO: -change # of significant digits for some of the items -make the GUI more aesthetically pleasing